 I wanted to begin recommending Todoist to my clients.
 My only problem was that ALL the features are necessary to get the full benefit of Todoist and to use it with my Empowered Productivity System.
 But you can only access the full features with a Premium account, and I wanted my clients to be able to try it before paying for it.

 Luckily, the folks at Todoist were kind enough to create an offer code for my network.
-If you’d like to try out Todoist, visit Todoist.com/Redeem, sign up for an account and enter the discount code Maura to get a Premium account free for a month.
+If you’d like to try out Todoist and you’re using the Empowered Productivity System, email me (mt(at)maurathomas(dot)com) to get a discount code for a Premium account free for a month.
 After that, it’s only $29 per year and well worth it.

 Instructions for using Todoist with the Empowered Productivity System will be included in the next edition of Personal Productivity Secrets.
-However, if you’ve been to one of my trainings, or read Personal Productivity Secrets—and are therefore using the Empowered Productivity System—I can send you those instructions if you need them.
-Just request them via email to maura(at)regainyourtime(dot)com.
+However, if you’ve been to one of my trainings, or read Personal Productivity Secrets—and are therefore using the Empowered Productivity System—download the PDF now.

 If you’d like to connect with me about what tool(s) might be best for you, feel free to comment below or email me.